MaQuanZhi/Gaze-Estimation/README.md

             In its bottleneck part, the network also receives feature maps generated from the retargeting gaze information delta_r.
 The encoder ought to encode the eye structure(apperance) related information of aligned input image, while representation learning network should only learn to encode gaze change.

+        - Few-Shot Gaze Estimation
+            After network is trained and representation learning network starts to provide information related to gaze direction, two steps applied to adapt for gaze direction estimation.
+            The first one is linear adaption.
+From a few annotated samples k_p,b_p and k_y, b_y are calculated for linear adaption.
+Formulation for final gaze estimation is below:

+            The second one is fine tuning using very few(~100) annotated samples for final accurate prediction.